charliefischer/gilded_rose_tech_test/README.md

 ## My Approach
 First things first I needed to refactor the code using TDD as it features up to 5 if statements inside each other.
 The best way to break this down is into a series of seperate functions that each deal with a specific item.
 This way it should be clearer to add in the new *conjured* items category.

+Once I got my code up and running with the items (excluding conjured) I needed to further refactor as I wanted it to be as easy as possible to add a new category.
+So far the updateQuality function has a little logic as possible and uses a series of private functions to execute the altering of quality and sellIn values.
+But to determine what function runs that is in an if statement that could be made more readable.

 ## Planning
 ### Items
 Items already in stock: